tikaharu-sharma/PrepSheet/backend/Sprint1.md

 - [x] **Issue 7**: Implement view all sales API — GET `/api/sales/all` with date filtering (manager only)
 - [x] **Issue 8**: Implement view own sales API — GET `/api/sales/my` (employee)
 - [x] **Issue 9**: Implement monthly report API — GET `/api/reports/monthly` with month filter (manager only)
-- [x] **Issue 10**: Add CORS middleware — cross-origin requests enabled for frontend integration

----

-## Not Completed & Reasons

-- **Frontend Issues (11-14)**: These are assigned to the frontend team and will be tracked separately.
-Backend team focused exclusively on API development for Sprint 1.

----

 ## API Endpoints Summary